Certification in Business Translation

 Translation Certification Levels

 Most certifications are fairly easy to achieve.
-The first levels only require the signature, contact information and assurance of the translator.
-Unfortunately, when dealing with international communications this level of certification is rarely considered acceptable for a business translation.
+The first levels only require the signature, contact information, and assurance of the translator.

 The next level of certification is notarization.
 In the United States, it is fairly easy to obtain notarization since notary public’s are lay notaries.

 For a business translation to be certified, it must be notarized in the country for which it is intended, as well as the country of origin.